suchmememanyskill/switch-guide/docs/extras/updating.md

 4. Update Atmosphère and Hekate by using the above guides.
 5. If you haven't already, update the sysMMC to the latest firmware.

-### Dumping your sysMMC firmware
+#### Dumping your sysMMC firmware

 1. Make sure your sysMMC is up to date.
-If your sysMMC is not up-to-date, update it through the System Settings.
+If your sysMMC is not up-to-date, boot into Stock or sysCFW and update it through the System Settings.
+    - sysCFW is recommended since it preserves e-fuses and preserves AutoRCM (if applicable).
 2. Inject `TegraExplorer.bin` using your favourite payload injector (Like you would with Hekate).
     - If you are using a modchipped Switch, you can simply put `TegraExplorer.bin` in `/bootloader/payloads` on your SD card, then turn on your console and load tegraexplorer via Hekate's payloads menu (`Payloads` > `TegraExplorer.bin`)
 3. Using the joystick and the A buttons, select `FirmwareDump.te`, then select `Dump sysmmc`.
+    - If navigation doesn't work with your Joycons, navigating using the volume buttons and selecting using the power button also works.
+      (This is also required for Switch Lite console users.)
 4. Wait about 1-2 minutes for the tool to dump your firmware.
 5. When the tool finishes, press any button.
-6. Select `Reboot to atmosphere/reboot_payload.bin`.
+6. Select `Reboot to bootloader/update.bin`.

-### Updating your emuMMC with Daybreak
+#### Updating your emuMMC with Daybreak

 1. In Hekate go to `Launch -> Atmosphere FSS0 emuMMC`.
 2. Once booted, hold `R` while launching a game to boot into the homebrew menu.